svyatoslav-reshetnikov/Dry-Run-Review/README.md

 # Dry-Run Review
 ## Question 1
 What have you learned recently about iOS development?
 How did you learn it?
 Has it changed your approach to building apps?
+## Answer 1
+Recently I have learned few things about iOS development.
+First thing I have recently learned is some utilites for more effective job - Reveal app, Pixel perfect app, Pusher, Laurine and SwiftGen.
+I learned this ones on the CocoaHeads meetup in Moscow.
+Second thing I have recently learned is new approaches to building architecture of me iOS apps.
+I learned this approaches from the Udacity iOS Nanodegree and other data sources - Stackoverflow, Github etc.
 ## Question 2
 Can you talk about a framework that you've used recently (Apple or third-party)?
 What did you like/dislike about the framework?
+## Answer 2
+I'd like to tell about RxSwift framework.
+I used one in all of my project because it makes code writing process more comfortable.
+Also RxSwift avoids callback-hell and makes my code shorter and easier for understanding others.
+Also I started to use Realm because this framework is quicker and easier for understanding then CoreData.
+I think than CoreData is too complex for understanding and i prefer to use KISS principe.
+Realm make my programs shorter and better.
 ## Question 3
 Describe how you would construct a Twitter feed application (here is an example of Udacity's Twitter feed) that at minimum can display a company's Twitter page.
 Please include information about any classes/structs that you would use in the app.
 Which classes/structs would be the model(s), the controller(s), and the view(s)?
 ## Answer 3